Devon: Sport

 Rugby Union is popular in Devon with over forty clubs under the banner of the Devon Rugby Football Union, many with various teams at senior, youth and junior levels.
 One club – Exeter Chiefs – play in the Aviva Premiership, winning the title in 2017 for the first time in their history after beating Wasps RFC in the final 23–20.
 Plymouth Albion who are, as of 2023, in the National League 1 (The third tier of English Professional Rugby Union).

-There are five rugby league teams in Devon.
-Plymouth Titans, Exeter Centurions, Devon Sharks from Torquay, North Devon Raiders from Barnstaple and East Devon Eagles from Exmouth.
+There are five rugby league teams in Devon: Plymouth Titans, Exeter Centurions, and Devon Sharks from Torquay, North Devon Raiders from Barnstaple, and East Devon Eagles from Exmouth.
 They all play in the Rugby League Conference.

 Plymouth City Patriots represent Devon in the British Basketball League.
 Formed in 2021, they replaced the former professional club, Plymouth Raiders, after the latter team were withdrawn from competition due to venue issues.
 Motorcycle speedway is also supported in the county, with both the Exeter Falcons and Plymouth Gladiators succeeding in the National Leagues in recent years.

 The University of Exeter Hockey Club enter teams in both the Men's and Women's England Hockey Leagues.

 Horse Racing is also popular in the county, with two National Hunt racecourses (Exeter and Newton Abbot), and numerous point to point courses.
 There are also many successful professional racehorse trainers based in Devon.

 The county is represented in cricket by Devon County Cricket Club, who play at a Minor counties level.

 Notable Devonians

-Devon is known for its mariners, such as Sir Francis Drake, Sir Humphrey Gilbert, Sir Richard Grenville, Sir Walter Raleigh, and Sir Francis Chichester.
+Devon is known for its mariners, such as Sir Francis Drake, Sir Humphrey Gilbert, Sir Richard Grenville, Sir Walter Raleigh, Sir Francis Chichester and Sir William Robert Patrick Knox-Johnston.
 Henry Every, described as the most notorious pirate of the late 17th century, was probably born in the village of Newton Ferrers.
 John Oxenham (1536–1580) was a lieutenant of Drake but considered a pirate by the Spanish.
 Thomas Morton (1576–1647) was an avid Elizabethan outdoorsman probably born in Devon who became an attorney for The Council For New England, and built the New England fur-trading-plantation called Ma-Re Mount or Merrymount around a West Country-style Maypole, much to the displeasure of Pilgrim and Puritan colonists.
 Morton wrote a 1637 book New English Canaan about his experiences, partly in verse, and may have thereby become America's first poet to write in English.
 Another famous mariner and Devonian was Robert Falcon Scott, the leader of the unfortunate Terra Nova Expedition to reach the geographical South Pole.
-The poet Samuel Taylor Coleridge, the crime writer Agatha Christie, the Irish writer William Trevor, and the poet Ted Hughes lived in Devon.
-The painter and founder of the Royal Academy, Sir Joshua Reynolds, was born in Devon.
-Chris Dawson, the billionaire owner of retailer The Range was born in Devon, where his business retains its head office in Plymouth.